Unveiling Overlooked Performance Variance in Serverless Computing: RQ2: Variance Measurement

+We further investigate how performance variance relates to the characteristics of the tasks by providing representative examples.
+We categorize some functions into three common types: CPU-memory-intensive tasks, I/O-intensive tasks, and network-intensive tasks.
+To explore this, we select three serverless functions from each category: for CPU-memory-intensive tasks, we examine $Func5$, $Func6$, and $Func7$; for I/O-intensive tasks, $Func10$, $Func11$, and $Func33$; and for network-intensive tasks, $Func14$, $Func37$, and $Func38$.
+The latency differences between these task types are summarized in Table~\ref{tab:rq2comparison2}.
+Specifically, CPU-memory and network-intensive tasks show a latency difference of more than 30\%, while I/O-intensive tasks exhibit a difference exceeding 20\%.
+Similar trends are observed when considering median latency values.
+The results reveal different latency differences influenced by task characteristics, which serve as a preliminary exploration of the impact of task characteristics on performance variance.

-Second, we observe that the variance of serverless function performance is slightly more severe under warm starts than under cold starts.
-Specifically, the warm-start CV values for 67.69\% (44/65) of the serverless functions are greater than those of the corresponding cold starts.
-We also calculate the number of the functions whose CV values are greater than 10\%, which generally indicates a large degree of variance~\cite{maricq2018taming, zhao2021understanding-34, uta2020big}.
-In cold starts, there are 7.69\% (5/65) functions, while warm starts have 32.31\% (21/65).
-This implies that warm-start performance has a more severe variance than cold-start performance.
-The possible reason is that executing tasks in the reused instances (i.e., warm starts) may be more susceptible to resource contention and underlying policies in serverless platforms.
+Then, we observe that the variance of serverless function performance is more severe under warm starts than under cold starts.
+Specifically, the warm-start CV values for 65.28\% (47/72) of the serverless functions are greater than those of the corresponding cold starts.
+We also calculate the number of the functions whose CV values are greater than 10\%, which generally indicates a large degree of variance~\cite{maricq2018taming,zhao2021understanding-34,uta2020big}.
+In cold starts, there are 8.33\% (6/72) functions, while warm starts have 29.17\% (21/72).
+This implies that warm-start response latency has a more severe variance than cold-start response latency.
+One possible reason is that executing tasks in the reused function instances (i.e., warm starts) may be more susceptible to resource contention and underlying policies in serverless platforms.
+Another possible reason is that warm-start response latency tends to be smaller than cold-start response latency.
+The similar latency difference sizes may create the illusion of higher (lower) CV values when observed at smaller (larger) values.